swimhelenhsu/humic_acid/Humic Acid Spring 2019 Report.md

 * Add clay into 6 L bucket and mix well
 * Record absorbances and turbidity readings after system reaches steady state for clay trial

-**[If you don't use periods for some bullets, don't for all of them.
-Choose one and be consistent]**

 Stop the experiment by shutting down all the water pump, turbidimeter, spectrophotomer, and clay stirrer.

 ## Results and Analysis
 In the first set of experiments, different humic acid concentrations were tested.
-Absorbance and turbidity readings are recorded for later use. **[No need to capitalize concentrations, absorbance, and turbidity.]**
+Absorbance and turbidity readings are recorded for later use.
-**[Label your tables]**

 Table 2: Absorbances of varying humic acid concentrations